DimitriCunev/PascalJS/README.md

 This is still in development and not ready for use.

-> This project has been made so i can learn RegEx better.
+> This project has been made so i can learn regex better.

 Current Progress:
 - Basic stuff (comparison and attrbutes translation)